McMaster Health Forum | Queen Elizabeth Scholarships

 - engagement of partners in setting priorities for their own needs, establishing terms of reference for field research and internships that can help to address those needs, periodic assessments of scholars’ contributions, and de-briefs after each period in the country

-- use of regular formative evaluation and periodic summative evaluation, particularly for training
+- use of regular formative evaluation and periodic summative evaluation, particularly for training.

-Queen Elizabeth Scholars will:
+Queen Elizabeth Scholars:

 - all scholars should try to participate in as many Forum events as possible

 The Canadian Queen Elizabeth II Diamond Jubilee Scholarships (QES) are managed through a unique partnership of Universities Canada, the Rideau Hall Foundation (RHF), Community Foundations of Canada (CFC) and select Canadian universities.
 This program is made possible with financial support from the Government of Canada, provincial governments and the private sector.